fenago/data-science/lab_guides/Lab_10.md

 Caption: Scatter plot with colors based on the \'Country\' column

-We added the information from the `Country` column into the graph, but as we can see, there are too many values and it is hard to differentiate between countries: there are a lot of blue points, but it is hard to tell which countries they are representing.

 With `altair`, we can easily add some interactions on the graph in order to display more information for each observation; we just